Test Taking Strategies for Students: How Can My Child Prepare for Exams and Reduce Test Anxiety?

 Many tests require students to understand and recall large quantities of information.
-Learning how to create column-style notes can help students actively learn this information and create well organized study guides along the way.
+Learning how to create column-style notes can help them actively learn this information and create well-organized study guides along the way.
 Here’s how column-style note taking works:

-Let’s say that a student needs to learn a text book section about the Civil War.
-He should first read that section one sub-section at a time before taking any notes.
-He should highlight the main idea of each section in green, or if there is no explicit main idea written in the text, he could write an implicit main idea in the margin and highlight that information in green.
-He should then highlight the important details in yellow, trying to only highlight information that is very important and only words and phrases whenever possible.
-One the student has finished reading the section he should create a column-style diagram, which might look as follows:
+A student may need to learn and retain information from a passage containing multiple sub-sections about the Civil War.
+When using this strategy during executive functioning tutoring sessions or independently, they should first read the passage one sub-section at a time before taking any notes.
+They should highlight the main idea of each section in green, or if there is no explicit main idea written in the text, they can write an implicit main idea in the margin and highlight that information in green.
+They should then highlight the important details in yellow, trying to only highlight information that is very important and only words and phrases whenever possible.
+Once the student has finished reading the section, they should create a column-style diagram, which might look as follows:

 Main Ideas